 The trail leaves the woods and dives into Neidpath Tunnel – a 600m railway tunnel, complete with lighting effects.

 The routes makes a fantastic run even without the tunnel finale, but running out of the beauty of the Tweed valley autumn and into an unforgettable underground running track will be something you really won’t have experienced before!
-It’s going to be amazing fun!
+It’s amazing fun!

 How long?
 What kind of trails?

-The trail will provide a top quality run with a choice of two route lengths – we’ll confirm the exact distance once the final tweaks to the course have been sorted, but the routes will be around 10k and 20k.
-The routes will include beautiful scenery, trails by the River Tweed, a viaduct crossing, some cheeky climbs and stunning forest.
+The trail will provide a top quality run with a choice of three route lengths – and are around 4k, 10k and 20k.
+The routes will include beautiful scenery, trails by the River Tweed, a viaduct crossing, some cheeky climbs, open hillside and stunning forest.

 The entire course is off road, with footpath, dirt track, gravel and stone surfacing along the way.